-Similar devices include equipment for a “low power auxiliary station,” which typically can transmit over distances of 100 meters.
+Wireless devices similar to wireless microphones include "low power auxiliary station" equipment, which typically can transmit over distances of 100 meters.
 Examples include wireless intercoms, wireless in-ear monitors, wireless audio instrument links and wireless cueing equipment.
 Operators of such unlicensed devices should follow the same rules for frequency use as wireless microphone users.

 Part 74 licensees